 Marvel's Wolverine was announced during Sony's PlayStation Showcase in September 2021, with a brief teaser trailer giving us our first look at Insomniac's take on Logan.

 The teaser trailer shows a destroyed bar, with injured men lying on the floor, before cutting to a back view of a man in a cowboy hat and checkered shirt drinking at the bar - his knuckles and surrounding area covered in blood.
 In the background, we see one of the injured men getting up and pulling out a knife.
-Sensing the assailant, the man at the bar, the man at the bar clenches his fist, resulting in long metallic claws appearing from them.
-Yep, it's Wolverine.
+Sensing the assailant, the man at the bar, the man at the bar clenches his fist, showing off the classic metallic claws.

-The trailer may not give us a look at gameplay or at Logan himself, but it does set the tone of Marvel's Wolverine game - which at first glance appears to be a more bloody, mature alternative to Insomniac Games' Spider-Man game.
+The trailer may not give us a look at gameplay or at Logan himself, but it does set the tone of Marvel's Wolverine - which at first glance appears to be a more bloody, mature alternative to Insomniac Games' Spider-Man series.
 You can check out the trailer below:

-In Marvel Comics Presents Volume 1 #1 (1988), Wolverine visits the Princess Bar while hunting down crime lord called Roche.
+In Marvel Comics Presents Volume 1 #1 (1988), Wolverine visits the Princess Bar while hunting down a crime lord called Roche.
 After wiping the bar floor with Roche's enforcers - who are trying to get protection money off the bar's owner O'Donnell - Wolverine becomes a regular of the bar, under the name "Patch", and even co-owned it for a time.
-The bar was essentially Logan's home-away-from-home during a period when the X-Men were inactive.
-Is Insomniac Games hinting that this is the time period Marvel's wolverine is set to take place in?
+The bar was essentially Logan's home away from home during a period when the X-Men were inactive.
+Is Insomniac Games hinting that this is the time period Marvel's Wolverine is set to take place?
 Will we see Logan taking on the criminal underworld?

 Another possible Easter Egg is the Radio Lowtown 104.8 poster.
 Lowtown is a district in Madipoor, so Madipoor as a setting seems pretty likely.
-But the 104.8 seems to reference Marvel Earth-1048, the Marvel’s Spider-Man universe.
-This seems to suggest that Insomniac's Spider-Man games and Wolverine take place in the same universe, meaning we could see a Marvel Game Universe in the making.
+But the 104.8 seems to reference Marvel Earth-1048, the universe in which Marvel’s Spider-Man is set.
+This seems to suggest that Insomniac's Spider-Man games and Wolverine take place in the same universe, meaning we could see a Marvel game universe in the making.

 A "full-size" game with a "mature tone"

 According to Marvel's Wolverine's Creative Director, Brian Horton, James 'Logan' Howlett's standalone adventure on PS5 will be a full-size game with a "mature tone".
-Horton confirmed this in response to a fan on Twitter (opens in new tab) asking whether Wolverine on PS5 will be "big or a 'miles morales' size game".
+Horton confirmed this in response to a fan on Twitter asking whether Wolverine on PS5 will be "big or a [smaller] 'Miles Morales' size game".